cogdog/fork-on-the-range/fork-this.md

 ![forking the range](images/ranch.jpg  "home on the range")

-An [experiment]() to see what it will take for people to fork a repo, by rewriting a line from the old (and thus public domain) [Home On the Range](https://en.wikipedia.org/wiki/Home_on_the_Range) the version by Dr. Brewster Higley (1876).
+An [experiment](http://cogdogblog.com/2016/04/github-forking/) to see what it will take for people to fork a repo, by rewriting a line from the old (and thus public domain) [Home On the Range](https://en.wikipedia.org/wiki/Home_on_the_Range) the version by Dr. Brewster Higley (1876).

 Better yet, [go to the repo](https://github.com/cogdog/fork-on-the-range/tree/gh-pages) and fork (edit) [fork-this.md](https://github.com/cogdog/fork-on-the-range/blob/gh-pages/fork-this.md) to edit this very file.
 It's in Markdown, which you do not need to know, just edit any part of the lyrics below.
 It's more fun to edit just a few lines, but hey, the only person stopping you is you.

 Notice that the pattern is:

 1. Intro line with it's own rhyming couplet (**_home_** and **_roam_**)  "Oh, give me a **_home_** where the Buffalo **_roam_**"
-2. Second Like that builds and ends in a different rhyme worthy word "Where the deer and the antelope **_play_**"
+2. Second line that builds and ends in a different rhyme worthy word "Where the deer and the antelope **_play_**"
 3. Third line with another couplet pair (**_heard_** and **_word_**), same rhythm as line 1 "Where seldom is **_heard_** a discouraging **_word_**"
 4. Fourth line matches and rhymes with line 2 "And the sky is not cloudy all **_day_**"